Cristina Fernández de Kirchner: Post-presidency

-Mauricio Macri, mayor of Buenos Aires, was elected president in the 2015 presidential elections, defeating the Kirchnerist candidate Daniel Scioli in a ballotage.
+Mauricio Macri, mayor of Buenos Aires, was elected president in the 2015 presidential election, defeating the Kirchnerist candidate Daniel Scioli in a ballotage.
 During the transition period, Macri reported that Fernández de Kirchner was creating obstacles and problems in an attempt to undermine his government.
 She changed the 2016 budget, increasing spending in several areas (even the broadcasting of soccer matches), despite the huge fiscal deficit.
 A number of Kirchnerist officials refused to resign their offices to allow Macri to appoint his own people.
 Even the handover ceremony became controversial, as she refused to attend it.
 It was the first time since the end of military rule in 1983 that the outgoing president did not hand over power to the incoming one.

 In 2016, she founded a think tank under the name of Patria Institute, intended to centralize her post-presidency activities.
 She also wrote a book called Sinceramente, which was published in 2019.